 Craving a fresh, vibrant salad that's ready in minutes?
-This Asparagus and Tomato Salad with Feta is the perfect solution!
+This Easy Asparagus and Tomato Salad with Feta is the perfect solution!
 It's packed with flavor, bursting with spring colors, and incredibly easy to make.
 Plus, the tangy balsamic dressing and creamy feta will have you coming back for more.
 The tarragon gives it a welcome hint of licorice that makes this salad unique and unlike any asparagus dish you've ever had.
 It can be eaten cold, warm, or hot.

 Asparagus is popular in the spring, especially around Easter, and in the summer as well.
-Its peak season is April, but you'll find it at farmer's markets from February well into June.
+Its peak season is April, but you'll find it at farmers' markets from February well into June.
 This is a great vegetable side dish that pairs perfectly with my Easter Picnic Ham, Old Fashioned Scalloped Potatoes, and Easter Swiss Roll, as well as Easter Punch.
 If you are looking for unique asparagus recipes, you'll love this easy summer salad!
 It's a tasty side dish for any holiday meal, special occasion, date night, or dinner party!

 Jump to: